nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     module load cray-netcdf-hdf5parallel/4.9.0.1
     ./makenemo -m X86_ARCHER2-Gnu_4.2 -r eANT025.L121 -j 8

-(You can play with the -j flag to try to speed it up, but I'm not sure it does much on the interactive login nodes which are presumably serial.)
+(I'm not sure the -j flag does anything as the interactive login nodes are presumably serial!)
 You might like to save this in a file somewhere so you can automate compiling if needed, although hopefully you won't need to do it too often as most options are set by the namelist.

 Now save the executable to the EXPREF directory so you don't lose it:

     cp cfgs/eANT025.L121/EXP00/nemo cfgs/eANT025.L121/EXPREF

-Finally, you'll need to compile an alternate executable with the extra CPP key key_qco; we need this just for the first year of the simulation to ensure stability (but it also goes unstable if you use it for too long!)
+Finally, you'll need to compile an alternate executable with the extra CPP key "key_qco"; we need this just for the first year of the simulation to ensure stability (but it also goes unstable if you use it for too long!)
 The easiest way to do so is probably:

     ./makenemo -m X86_ARCHER2-Gnu_4.2 -r eANT025.L121 -n 'eANT025.L121_qco' -j 8 add_key 'key_qco'